 What else could you do but end this ever unraveling scroll of misery that your life is?

 That’s why you’re here at the beach.
 To drown!

-Hitherto you thought suicide was for cowards, people who can’t face what tomorrow proffers, but now you know better.
-Your life ended the moment Doris walked away with children, you’re only here to finish what she already started.
+Hitherto you thought suicide was for cowards, people who couldn’t face what tomorrow proffered, but now you know better.
+Your life ended the moment Doris walked away with your children, you’re only here to finish what she already started.

-You guzzle some more whisky as you totter along the shore.
+You guzzle some more whiskey as you totter along the shore.

-You yank the empty whisky bottle into the ocean.
+You yank the empty bottle into the ocean.

 Just when you’re about to lunge into the waters, it all becomes calm.
 You are taken aback.

 The stillness of the water body is so sudden, and so great.
-The only thing that seems to defy the stillness is the empty rum bottle bobbing on the surface of the water.
+The only thing that seems to defy the stillness is the empty whiskey bottle bobbing on the surface of the water.

 You shove all the thoughts aside.
 None of it matters- the still waters or the reason for it- all that matters now is that this life of yours is ending for good!

 You hear hums, soft, soothing hums.
 You look around for the source.
 You sight her in a distance.
 A tall, slim lady clad in a long, black gown that spells grief, standing against the setting sun.
 Her arms are widespread and she’s now singing;